-M. The School will adopt the Sponsor's Code of Student conduct.
+The School will adopt the Sponsor's Code of Student Conduct.
 The School will report each month to the Sponsor the number of violations of the code, by offense, to be included in the District's discipline reporting.
-The School agrees that it will not engage in the corporal punishment of students.
+Following the adopted Code of Student Conduct, the School may refer students to other community programs, or contracted services programs in lieu of suspension from the School.
+Students recommended for expulsion will be referred to the Sponsor for appropriate disposition.
+Only the Sponsor may expel a student.
+In the event one of the School's students requests a hearing to contest his/her expulsion, the School shall bear all the costs of the hearing including the legal fees incurred by the Sponsor.